 Average volume

-Average volume refers to the trading volume of a stock, which is an indicator of the number of shares traded during the trading period.
+Average volume refers to the trading volume of a stock, which indicates the number of shares traded during a specific period.

-This metric can help an investor gauge the liquidity of the stock.
-When average volume changes drastically within a short time, it also indicates high volatility and that stocks are switching hands at a high pace.
+This metric helps you gauge the liquidity of the stock.
+When average volume changes drastically within a short time, it signals high volatility.
+It means stocks are switching hands at a furious pace, which often precedes a major price move.

 Primary exchange

-This indicates which country the stock is listed, which can impact trading hours and tax obligations, among others.
-For example, if a stock is listed on the New York Stock Exchange (NYSE), you’d have to follow NYSE trading hours to trade the stock.
+This location impacts trading hours and tax obligations.
+For example, if a stock is listed on the New York Stock Exchange (NYSE), you would have to follow NYSE trading hours to trade the stock, regardless of where you are in the world.

 In this article, we’ve explained the basic components of stocks charts as well as some common terms.
 Hopefully what was once a mess of lines and numbers has now become much more comprehensible.